GoogleCloudPlatform/endpoints-codelab-android/docs/AppEngineConsole.md

 of your application in a consolidated fashion.
-They are searchable, can be filtered by severity, date or a regular expression and are presented in the timezone of your choice (remember, chances are your application runs on multiple datacenters possibly in different time zones).
+They are searchable, can be filtered by severity, date or a regular expression and are presented in the timezone of your choice (remember, chances are your application runs on multiple datacenters which can possibly be in different time zones).

 ## Versions